 -

-The Non-Court Dispute Resolution (NCDR) has two forms in Ukraine: mediation and arbitration.
+The Non-Court Dispute Resolution (NCDR) in Ukraine has two forms: mediation and arbitration.

-The options to apply arbitration while resolving family disputes are very limited and uncommon in Ukraine.
+The options for applying arbitration to resolve family disputes are very limited and uncommon in Ukraine.
 The parties can only refer to arbitration disputes that arise from a marriage agreement if the involved parties are Ukrainian residents and the dispute does not concern immovable property.

 Mediation was officially introduced in Ukraine in November 2021, when the Law of Ukraine ‘On Mediation’ was lastly adopted.
 The law defines the legal basis and procedure for conducting mediation as an out-of-court procedure for resolving a conflict (dispute), the principles of mediation, the status of a mediator, training requirements, etc. Mediation may be conducted before applying to a court or during the enforcement of a court decision, and it does not affect the limitation period.
 Mediation cannot be conducted in disputes if it affects or may affect the rights and legitimate interests of the non-participating third parties.